jetbrains-academy/sql-course/Lesson3/task2/task.md

 SELECT name FROM Planet WHERE NOT is_inhabited
 ```

-[demo showing the results of running this query]
+[TODO: demo showing the results of running this query]

 Not exactly.
+It will return those planets which are certainly not inhabited, but _Tibela_, which is not known to be inhabited,
-There is a row with _Lava_ planet in the results, but _Tibela_ is missing, because negated `NULL` remains
+but not known to be uninhabited either, will be missing, because negated `NULL` remains
 `NULL`, and the result of `WHERE` expression is unknown.
 There are other, more subtle cases when a result set, which
-would have been non-empty otherwise, may become empty in presence of unexpected `NULL` values processed by the `WHERE` clause.
+would have been non-empty otherwise, may become empty in presence of unexpected `NULL` values processed by `WHERE` clause.
 We will look at such queries in one of the next steps.

+[TODO: put a link to a query with NOT IN expression]